 - Redundant content

 Even the best grammar checking tools can’t make up for poor writing, though.
-If you think your copy is weak, take the time to rewrite the essential bits before launch.
+If you think your copy is weak, take the time to rewrite the essential bits before launch and get a second set of eyes before publishing.
 Otherwise, your website will look unprofessional.

 - Adding alt text to your images